rosenx/fop-final-project-goup43-cannonwar/CannonWar-master/README.md

 ## Current bugs:

 After starting to play, after clicking back, start the game again, there will be a bug that the button cannot be clicked, the screen flashes, and it cannot be operated.
-The base camp inexplicably moves a distance to the lower right corner. **If you encounter this situation, just refresh it. **But if you refresh while the game is in progress, you will lose progress.
+The base camp inexplicably moves a distance to the lower right corner. **If you encounter this situation, just refresh it. **But if you refresh while the game is in progress, you will lose progress.（No modification method has been found yet）

 ## Project Background History